Souvic/createmypypackage/README.md

 ## Example Usage
 ### To make a new package:
 1. Run the below code to submit to PyPi
-2. Input 1 at the first prompt.
+2. Input yes at the first prompt.
 3. Make necessary changes if you have to (e.g. updating README.md file) now on the github repo before submitting to PyPi(by following the upload instruction below)
 # One code to create/upload/update them all
 ```